impredicative/bitlyshortener/README.md

 ```

 To obtain the fastest response, URLs must be shortened in a batch as in the example above.
-A thread pool of up to 32 concurrent requesters is used, but no more than up to five per randomized token.
+A thread pool of up to 32 concurrent requesters can be used, but no more than up to five per randomized token.
 For example, if two tokens are supplied, up to 2 * 5 = 10 concurrent workers are used.
 If eight tokens are supplied, then not 8 * 5 = 40, but a max of 32 concurrent workers are used.
 The max limit can, if really necessary, be increased by setting `config.MAX_WORKERS` before initializing the shortener.